pietromandracci/pysica/doc/plasmapro/ccpla_manual.rst

 ==========

-Dependancies
+Dependencies
 ------------

 The ccpla script depends heavily on `numpy <https://numpy.org/>`_.
-The GUI depends on `tkinter <https://docs.python.org/3/library/tkinter.html>`_ also, and makes use of the the `gnuplot <http://www.gnuplot.info/>`_ progam to plot data 'on the fly' during simulation when using the GUI.
+The GUI depends on `tkinter <https://docs.python.org/3/library/tkinter.html>`_ also, and makes use of the the `gnuplot <http://www.gnuplot.info/>`_ progam to plot data 'on the fly' during the simulation.

-The script should work without *tkinter* and *gnuplot* installed, but without using the GIU (i.e. without the *-g* option).
+The script should work without *tkinter* and *gnuplot* installed, but without using the GUI (i.e. without the *-g* option).

 How to install